jayanthkoushik/shplot/docs/shplot.md

 #### close()
 Close the figure.

-`ValueError` is raised if called on an unopened plot.
+`TypeError` is raised if called on an unopened plot.

 #### context(\*\*kwargs)